DOA committee members pictured with Natasha Redina, the window’s designer, and the Revd Robert Thewsey.

 The work of Wilfred Owen, and his presence in Dunsden between the years 1911 and 1913, is what links the individuals who form the Dunsden Owen Association.
 For each of us this connection means something different: creativity, history, heritage, community, the church, pacifism, spirituality.
 Yet we are united in our common aim of honouring Wilfred Owen, recognising the importance of the years he spent in Dunsden, and raising the profile of this great war poet both locally and nationally.

-In 2018, the association will be commemorating the centenary of the end of WW1 with a fascinating series of talks in Dunsden village hall.
-They will be given by experts in their field and will range from shell-shock to the response of Quakers to conflict.
-More details on our events page.
+In 2018, the association successfully commemorated the centenary of the end of WW1 with a fascinating series of talks in Dunsden village hall.
+They were given by experts in their field and ranged from shell-shock to the response of Quakers to conflict.